guidomb/ios-scripts/README.md

 By default this script install the basic dependencies for any iOS project to work.
 It is smart enough the check if you are using Cocoapods or Carthage as the dependency manager.

+You can skip updating brew formulas by defining `SKIP_BREW_FORMULAS_UPDATE` environmental variable.
+For example `SKIP_BREW_FORMULAS_UPDATE=1 script/bootstrap`.
+Which is useful when you are running the bootstrap script several time to add or test new functionality.

 #### Customize bootstrap process

 In case you need to install more dependencies or execute some configuration script, the appropriate way to do this is by adding a bootstrap hook.
 If you create an executable script in `script/script_hooks/bootstrap` that script will be called during the bootstrap process.